Humpback Whale

 What is the difference between humpback whales and sperm whales?

 The key differences between a humpback whale and a sperm whale are their family, their size, appearance, diet, and their habitats.
 Sperm whales are usually smaller than humpback whales.
-Besides, the sperm whale has a general lifespan of 60 years while the humpback whale has a lifespan of 45 years to 50 years.
+Sperm whales also have a general lifespan of 60 years while humpback whales live 45 years to 50 years.

 Sources